VitalLabs/TAC/ansible/README.md

 ansible-playbook -vvvv -i ./inv/ 2-install-and-configs.yml

+## Ad Hoc Playbooks:

+Eaxmple: ansible-playbook -vvvv -i ./inv/ depploy-app-deploy.yml

+deploy-app-deploy.yml:  This installs the Switchboard app via the app-deploy role and restarts the server.

+deploy-app-clojure-config.yml:  This installs the Orchestra app via the clojure-app role and restarts the server.

+update-cassandra.yml:  Updates cassandra config and does a rolling update.
+No server downtime expected.

+update-*  bare bones placeholder for more advanced rolling updates.
+Right now we are relying on the nginx failover facilities for this so we ight not need these.

 Note: For a environment deployment you must have the following file  on your local or jumpbox machine to configure secure settings:

 switchboard_config: ~/.ssh/switchboard_vars.yml